The Projects and Construction Review: South Africa

 A creditor holding security in the form of a mortgage bond or a general notarial bond must apply to court for an order authorising the Sheriff of the High Court to attach the debtor's assets subject to that bond.
 The creditor perfects its security interest over those debtor assets upon the Sheriff attaching those assets.
 Thereafter, the secured creditor may sell the assets through a private or public sale and use the proceeds of the sale to discharge its claims against the debtor (as well as the related costs).
 If a creditor holds security in the form of a pledge, cession in security or a special notarial bond, a court order is not required to perfect the relevant security; the secured creditor may sell the secured assets and apply the proceeds of the sale to discharge the creditor's claim without a court order.
 A court order is also not required if the debtor and the secured creditor agree that the sale of the secured assets need not go through the judicial execution process.
 Such an agreement is recognised in law only in relation to movable assets pledged and delivered to the secured creditor, and where such assets are in the possession of the secured creditor at the time it enforces its rights against the debtor.

-A creditor is prevented from enforcing its claims against a debtor after business rescue proceedings against that debtor have commenced. business rescue proceedings can be initiated by the board of the distressed debtor filing a board resolution with the High Court, or through the High Court granting an order to this effect against an appropriate creditor or shareholder application to the High Court.
+A creditor is prevented from enforcing its claims against a debtor after business rescue proceedings against that debtor have commenced business rescue proceedings can be initiated by the board of the distressed debtor filing a board resolution with the High Court, or through the High Court granting an order to this effect against an appropriate creditor or shareholder application to the High Court.
 Once a debtor is placed into business rescue, it is obliged to appoint a business rescue practitioner, which assumes control of the debtor and put together a business rescue plan for approval by its creditors.
 A business rescue practitioner is authorised to suspend any of the debtor's obligations to creditors during the period of the business rescue.
 The business rescue practitioner is also empowered to apply to the High Court to cancel any terms of a contract that, in the circumstances, are unjust or unreasonable.

 A creditor is prohibited from realising any security it holds over movable or immovable property once insolvency proceedings against its debtor have commenced.
 The creditor is obliged to hand over the property it holds to the liquidator of the debtor's insolvent estate for realisation.
 A few exceptions to this rule are set out in the Insolvency Act 1936.
 For instance, if the creditor is a secured creditor, it may lawfully sell the secured movable property it holds and pay the proceeds realised from that sale to the liquidator; however, the liquidator is only obliged to use the proceeds of the sold movable property to settle the secured creditor's claim if the claim is proved and admitted against the debtor's estate.

 In addition to secured creditors, the Insolvency Act recognises preferent and concurrent creditors.
 The preferent creditor, like the concurrent creditor, does not hold security to support its claims; however, the Insolvency Act grants priority to the preferent creditor for payment of its claims over the claims of the concurrent creditor.
 The concurrent creditor is only paid after both the secured and preferent creditors have been paid.
 Not all creditors holding security are secured creditors.
 If a creditor has not taken possession of a debtor's assets or if a creditor has a general notarial bond that is yet to be perfected (as discussed above), the creditor has a preferent claim that will only be settled after the claims of other secured and preferent creditors are settled.
-As noted above, suretyships and guarantees do not give any preference to a creditor on insolvency of the grantor of the instrument – the guarantor is a concurrent creditor.
+As noted in Section VI, suretyships and guarantees do not give any preference to a creditor on insolvency of the grantor of the instrument – the guarantor is a concurrent creditor.

 The Insolvency Act provides for the setting aside of certain transactions entered into by an insolvent debtor prior to, or after, the liquidation, as well as clawback rights in favour of the debtor's insolvent estate.
 If an insolvent debtor disposed of assets without value (e.g., if it made a donation), the High Court can set aside the transaction if, immediately after the disposal, the debtor's liabilities exceeded its assets (the insolvency trigger).
 The insolvency trigger could have occurred either within two years of the liquidation or more than two years before the liquidation; however, in relation to the former, no insolvency trigger results if the person claiming under or benefiting from the disposition proves that the assets of the debtor exceeded its liabilities immediately after the disposition.
 The High Court can also set aside a disposition of property made at least six months prior to a debtor's liquidation if that disposition had the effect of preferring one of the debtor's creditors over another and resulted in an insolvency trigger, unless the person in whose favour the disposition is made proves that the disposition was made in the ordinary course of business, and that it was not intended to prefer one creditor above another.
 The High Court may set aside the improper disposition transactions described above and authorise the liquidator to recover the assets disposed or the value thereof at the date of the disposition (whichever is higher).
 The Insolvency Act also provides for the setting aside of collusive transactions entered into between the insolvent debtor and any other person prior to the insolvency, if the debtor in collusion with the other person disposed of the debtor's assets in a manner that had the effect of prejudicing the debtor's creditors or preferring one of its creditors above another.
 Any person who is a party to a collusive disposition is liable to make good any loss caused to the insolvent estate, and if such a person is also a creditor, he or she will also forfeit his or her claim against the insolvent estate.